-McLaren Moms - Educational information and nurse telephone consults for pregnant Members.
+McLaren Moms - Educational information and nurse telephone consults for pregnant members.

 McLaren Moms is a program to help you take care of yourself and your baby.
 At McLaren, we care about the health of you and your baby!
 You will get free information about your pregnancy and your baby's growth and development.
-To give you the best possible care, we cover BREAST PUMPS!
-Talk to your doctor about a breast pump prescription today!
-Call us at (888) 327-0671 today to learn about the best care for you and your child.
+Call us at (888) 327-0671 (TTY:711) today to learn about the best care for you and your child.